 To associate requests for change with a release train:

-- 1. View a release train and select the Requests For Change tab. - 2.
-Click Add requests for change.
+- 1 View a release train and select the Requests For Change tab. - 2 Click Add requests for change. - 3 Select one or more requests for change to add to the release train. - 4 Click OK.